The Puppy Mag is an Amazon associate and earns a commission for qualifying purchases. More info

 Which Is a Better Guard Dog?
 Doberman Or Pitbull

 Although many people use Pitbulls are personal guard dogs, there’s no doubt that Dobermans make superior guard dogs.
-Their size, intelligence, and instincts always favor the Doberman for guard dog duties.

 The main reason is down to the fact that Dobermans have been used primarily as guard dogs for a very long time.
 Most notably, since World War II.